Cooperbuilt/blog-with-cms/content/posts/a-guide-to-tech-discoveries.md

 #### Communication Plans

 Consider a communication plan if the project needs significant cross-functional work.
 When you need to work with another team, create a communication plan.

+Communication plans can be standups, consistent e-mail cadences, slack channels, etc. Whatever medium/frequency you determine necessary for heading off potential issues and making the process as smooth as possible.

 This may be one of the more important parts of a tech discovery.
 Not accounting for cross-functional communication overhead is a chronic offender in under-estimating stories.